Honeyz – End Of The Line

 Having scored a breakthrough hit with their debut single Finally Found, the Honeyz returned a few months later with End Of The Line; a brilliant ballad that established the group as a force to be reckoned with.

 That being said, End Of The Line was a cover of sorts, although its origins are vague.
 It’s believed to have started life in 1997 as a Malaysian track called Cinta di Akhir Garisan and is credited as a collaboration between the singers Ziana Zain, Ning Baizura, Nora and Dessy Fitri.
-Considering it remains relatively obscure even now, you could safely conclude that in the ‘90s only a minimal number of people would have known it existed.
+Considering it remains relatively obscure even now, in the ‘90s surely only a small number of people would have known it existed.
 And for all intents and purposes, the English translation of the song was entirely new.

 Although it’s subtitled as the Rude Boy Mix, this was the only version of End Of The Line that appeared on both editions of the Honeyz’ debut album Wonder No. 8.
-A gentler mix of the track did later surface on a budget compilation released in the mid-‘00s if you’ve ever wondered what the original might have sounded like.
+A gentler mix of the track did, however, later surface on a budget compilation released in the mid-‘00s.
 The additional production heaped onto the song elevates it immensely; the gorgeous – slightly mournful – keyboard-synth melody is complemented with pounding drumbeats.
 End Of The Line immediately announces itself as a big deal, sounding every bit the epic, blockbuster ballad.
 As second singles go, few compare in terms of the assured confidence on display here.
 There’s not even the slightest sense that the Honeyz were still finding their feet; they appear to know exactly who they are and how they function.
-Which is slightly ironic considering the numerous line-up changes they were subject to.

 Perhaps the biggest surprise in End Of The Line is reserved not for what it does, but what it doesn’t.
-Despite the remixed production setting the Honeyz up for a Mariah-esque venture into power ballad territory, they never take the bait.
-There are no key-changes and no real climactic moment (okay, maybe: “Don’t make me hate you, baby, you’ve got to be stra-a-a-aight” at a push); instead the final minute-and-a-half of the song plays out with an immensely satisfying run of ad-libs atop repeated: “Come to the end of the line” backing vocals.
-There’s a bit too much going on for End Of The Line ever to be considered easy listening.
-But there is an inescapably adult-contemporary sense about the track as it opts to drift towards a conclusion with no sense of urgency.
+Despite the remixed production setting the Honeyz up for a Mariah Carey-esque venture into power ballad territory, they never take the bait.
+There are no key changes and no real climactic moment (maybe: “Don’t make me hate you, baby, you’ve got to be stra-a-a-aight” at a push).
+Instead, the final minute-and-a-half of the song plays out with an immensely satisfying run of ad-libs atop repeated: “Come to the end of the line” backing vocals.
+Though there’s too much going on for End Of The Line to be considered easy listening, the track has an inescapably adult-contemporary sense about the way it drifts towards a conclusion with no sense of urgency.
 It’s the sort of song that sounds like it could just go on and on indefinitely and would never cease to be engaging, such is the patchwork of gentle earworms and perfectly controlled vocals.

-However mum-friendly End Of The Line might be, it was aimed at the pop market and as such was not afraid to draw on the required conventions when it needed to.
-Thus, the music video introduces us to the purple overcoats, which were low-key iconic in that they never permeated popular culture but remain a recognisable visual reference point within the Honeyz’ narrative.
-If you know, you know.
-The video itself is stellar (although only half of it exists on YouTube) with occasional shades of Whitney Houston’s The Bodyguard about it and a bluey-black colour palette which is gorgeous.
+Even so, End Of The Line was aimed squarely at the pop market and as such was not afraid to draw on the required conventions when it needed to.
+Thus, the music video introduced the purple overcoats, which were low-key iconic in that they never permeated popular culture but remain a recognisable visual reference point within the Honeyz’ narrative.
+The video itself is stellar, with occasional shades of Whitney Houston’s The Bodyguard about it and a bluey-black colour palette which is gorgeous.

 It wasn’t.
 But that barely matters because End Of The Line was a massive success in the UK, peaking at #5 here.
-Looking at the acts who finished ahead of the Honeyz that week (B*Witched, Cher, Billie, Mariah Carey & Whitney Houston) underlines not just how bold it was to pit the group against such formidable acts, but how quickly they had established themselves as credible competition.
-For there was absolutely no reason not to release End Of The Line at this point and nor does it sound any less worthy an effort.
-The single spent five weeks in the top ten and sold 360,000 copies; the Honeyz were primed to take things up a notch in 1999.
+Looking at the acts who finished ahead of the Honeyz that week (B*Witched, Cher, Billie, Mariah Carey & Whitney Houston) underlines how quickly they’d established themselves as credible competition.
+There was absolutely no reason not to release End Of The Line so close to the festive period.
+Many other second singles might get lost in the pre-Christmas rush, but that was never likely to happen here.
+The track spent five weeks in the top ten and sold 360,000 copies, leaving the Honeyz primed to take things up a notch in 1999.
 Only something significant – like the departure of a founding member of the group – could throw them off track.
 Alas…

-In truth, End Of The Line probably represents the point at which they Honeyz identity was most clearly defined.
-It’s entirely possible that the events which unfolded the following year played a part in that, but equally this could just be one of those fortuitous moments where everything comes together so perfectly.
-Whatever happened next, End Of The Line was always going to be a difficult single to top.
+In truth, End Of The Line probably represents the point at which the Honeyz‘ identity was most clearly defined.
+It’s entirely possible that the events which unfolded the following year played a part in that, but equally, everything comes together so perfectly on this song that whatever happened next, End Of The Line was always going to be a difficult single to top.

 Related posts: